 Follow your passions and develop your primitive wilderness survival skills among a tribe of like-minded individuals.
 Learn to start fire-by-friction, harvest and process wild foods, and weave willow baskets.
 Help out as an assistant instructor, sharing survival and nature awareness skills with kids from our local public schools.

-Every year is different, based on the interests that interns bring to the school.
+Every year is different, based on the interests that students bring to the school.
 Whatever your interests are, we will coach you to the best of our abilities or steer you towards the resources you need.

 Intermittently throughout the year, we pack up and head out with friends and family members on wilderness survival walkabouts or canoe trips.
 These events are not part of the official Green University® LLC curriculum, and anyone with sufficient skills is welcome to join us for the fun.
-For a sampler of our adventures, be sure to read Tom's Camping Journals and Norm's Primitive Skills Internship Journal.
+For a sampler of our adventures, be sure to read Tom's Camping Journals and Norm's Primitive Skills Journal.

 In Depth: A Year of Hunter-Gatherer Training